Cykyrios/GodotInSim/website/docs/guides/getting_started/outsim/outsim.md

 :::warning

 OutSim only works in the driver and custom views, and only for local cars.
-This means that in multiplayer, you can only use OutSim for your own car, and an MPR replay will not output OutSim data at all.
+This means that in multiplayer, you can only use OutSim for your own car, and an MPR replay will not output any OutSim data at all.

 :::